HardisonCo/.github/international/netherlands/nl-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with nl_Health systems in Netherlands.
+This document outlines how HMS-MCP is integrated with nl-health systems in Netherlands.